ustaxes/UsTaxes/README.md

 - [Contributing guide](docs/CONTRIBUTING.md)
 - [Project Architecture](docs/ARCHITECTURE.md)

-## Cloning and Running
+## Cloning

-This project uses submodules to separate development of state and IRS tax forms from the user interface.
-So make sure to use the `--recursive` flag when cloning, for example
+This project uses submodules to separate development of state and IRS tax forms for different tax years from development of the user interface.
+So make sure to use the `--recursive` flag when cloning:

 ```
 git clone --recursive git@github.com:ustaxes/ustaxes